StreakyCobra/data-science-workspace/README.md

 * [anaconda](https://www.continuum.io/downloads)

-## How to set-up the environment the first time
+## How to set-up the workspace the first time

 1. If not already existing, create a conda environment: